-"FLOOD HAZARD BOUNDARY MAP (FHBM)" means an official map of the community, issued by the Federal Emergency Management Agency, where the boundaries of the areas of special flood hazard have been designated as Zone A, but no flood elevations are provided.
+FLOOD HAZARD BOUNDARY MAP (FHBM) means an official map of the community, issued by the Federal Emergency Management Agency, where the boundaries of the areas of special flood hazard have been designated as Zone A, but no flood elevations are provided.

-"FLOOD INSURANCE RATE MAP (FIRM)" means an official map of a community on which the Federal Emergency Management Agency has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.
+FLOOD INSURANCE RATE MAP (FIRM) means an official map of a community on which the Federal Emergency Management Agency has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.

-"FLOOD INSURANCE STUDY" see "flood elevation study."
+FLOOD INSURANCE STUDY see "flood elevation study."

-"FLOODPLAIN" or "FLOOD-PRONE AREA" means any land area susceptible to being inundated by water from any source (see definition of "Flooding").
+FLOODPLAIN or FLOOD-PRONE AREA means any land area susceptible to being inundated by water from any source (see definition of "Flooding").

-"FLOODPROOFING" means any combination of structural and nonstructural additions, changes or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+FLOODPROOFING means any combination of structural and nonstructural additions, changes or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.

-"FLOODWAY" has the same meaning as "Regulatory Floodway."
+FLOODWAY has the same meaning as "Regulatory Floodway."

-"FUNCTIONALLY DEPENDENT USE" means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, such as a docking or port facility necessary for the loading and unloading of cargo or passengers, shipbuilding and ship repair facilities.
+FUNCTIONALLY DEPENDENT USE means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water, such as a docking or port facility necessary for the loading and unloading of cargo or passengers, shipbuilding and ship repair facilities.
 The term does not include long-term storage, manufacturing, sales or service facilities.

-"HIGHEST ADJACENT GRADE" means the highest natural elevation of the ground surface, prior to construction, next to the proposed walls of a structure.
+HIGHEST ADJACENT GRADE means the highest natural elevation of the ground surface, prior to construction, next to the proposed walls of a structure.

-"HISTORIC STRUCTURE" means any structure that is:
+HISTORIC STRUCTURE means any structure that is:

-- (1) listed individually in the National Register of Historic Places (a listing maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - (2) certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - (3) individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or - individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either: - (a) by an approved state program as determined by the Secretary of the Interior or - (b) directly by the Secretary of the Interior in states without approved programs.
+(1) listed individually in the National Register of Historic Places (a listing maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register;

+(2) certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district;

+(3) individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of the Interior; or

+(4) individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified:

+(a) by an approved state program as determined by the Secretary of the Interior, or

+(b) directly by the Secretary of the Interior in states without approved programs, or

+(c) any structure subject to the provisions of Chapter 64 (Historic District).

-"LOCAL ADMINISTRATOR" is the person appointed by the community to administer and implement this local law by granting or denying development permits in accordance with its provisions.
-This person is often the Building Inspector, Code Enforcement Officer, or employee of an engineering department.
-In addition, the Historic District Review Board, the Planning Board and/or the Zoning Board of Appeals may be required to review the permit to ensure that the request conforms to other Chapters in the Village Code of the Village of Cold Spring.
+LOCAL ADMINISTRATOR is the person appointed by Resolution of the Board of Trustees of the Village to administer and implement this local law by granting or denying development permits in accordance with its provisions.
+This person is often the Code Enforcement Officer, or employee of an engineering department.
+In addition to needing a permit under this Chapter, the Historic District Review Board, the Planning Board and/or the Zoning Board of Appeals may be required to review the proposed development to ensure that the request conforms to other Chapters in the Village Code of the Village of Cold Spring.

-"LOWEST FLOOR" means the lowest floor of the lowest enclosed area (including basement or cellar).
-An unfinished or flood-resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this chapter.
+LOWEST FLOOR means the lowest floor of the lowest enclosed area (including basement or cellar).
+An unfinished or flood-resistant enclosure, usable solely for parking of vehicles, building access or storage in an area other than a basement is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this Chapter.